Explicit $L^2$ bounds for the Riemann $\zeta$ function: Introduction

 \item if $\sigma=\frac{1}{2}$, by

 \item if $0<\sigma<\frac{1}{2}$, by

 \end{enumerate} \end{theorem}

 In each pair of bounds above, the second one is stronger for large $T$ and fixed $\sigma$.
-The first set of bounds in each pair in cases \eqref{bigthm121}, \eqref{bigthm12}, \eqref{bigthm012} was found using an approach that involved approximating $(\sigma + it)^{-1}$ by the Mellin transform of a continuous function (\S \ref{Exp}).
-This result is explained in Theorem~\ref{thzeta}.
-The second set of bounds and the single bound in case \eqref{bigthm1} are proved by means of Theorem \ref{th:z/s-all}, whose proof is based on mean-value theorems -- themselves involving a mixture of techniques: smoothing functions and Hilbert's inequality (as in \cite{MV74}) -- and the functional equation.
+The first bounds in cases \eqref{bigthm121}, \eqref{bigthm12}, \eqref{bigthm012} are obtained by a method explained in \S\ref{Exp}, based on the fact that the Mellin transform is an isometry.
+The second set of bounds and the single bound in case \eqref{bigthm1} use a different approach, explained in \S\ref{Opt}; it is based on the following explicit bounds on the $L^{2}$ norm of the restriction of $\zeta(\sigma+it)$ to a segment.

-{\em General remarks.} There are two contrasting approaches, or instincts, perhaps, one may follow when wanting to prove an explicit result.
-One -- stemming in part from a desire to stay as far as possible from simply working out the constants in known proofs -- consists in trying to work out from scratch an explicit approach that is as direct as possible, using the basic insights of existing work but not much more than that.
-Explicit work can be concise, possibly even elegant, and such features ought to lead to good constants.

-A second approach is to ``use store-bought'': there are plenty of results in the literature that have been carefully optimized to some extent and in some sense, even if they do not specify explicit constants.
-One can surely hope to obtain good results at least some of the time by making them explicit.
-If a mixture of approaches seems to be needed, so much the better; if what we really want is good constants, then that, not concision, is what we should keep in mind.
-Whatever complicated expressions we obtain can be simplified in the final stage.

-There is no one ``right'' choice to be made among these two approaches, or at least neither is always the better one.
-We would say we have tried to follow the first one in \S \ref{Exp} and the second one in \S \ref{Opt}.
-As we have already seen, each of the two sets of bounds we obtain is better in a different range.
-See also \S\ref{Num} for a numerical comparison between the items of each pair.

-Our work following the second approach is based on explicit bounds on the $L^{2}$ norm of the restriction of $\zeta(\sigma+it)$ to a vertical segment.
-We derive these bounds, which we are about to state, using classical tools: mean value theorems and the functional equation.

 \begin{mysage} #For checks about the following constants, see at the end of the file.
-Cz_1_main=round( 18.34 ,ndigits=2) Cz_121_main=round( 2.12 ,ndigits=2) Cz_12_a_main=round( 2.0 ,ndigits=2) Cz_12_b_main=round( 21.16 ,ndigits=2) Cz_012_main=round( 7.75 ,ndigits=2) Cz_0_main=round( 9.3 ,ndigits=2) \end{mysage}
+Cz_1_main=round( 18.48 ,ndigits=2) Cz_121_main=round( 5.22 ,ndigits=2) Cz_12_a_main=round( 2.0 ,ndigits=2) Cz_12_b_main=round( 23.06 ,ndigits=2) Cz_012_main=round( 10.34 ,ndigits=2) Cz_0_main=round( 9.37 ,ndigits=2) \end{mysage}